gwaxG/robot_ws/control/README.md

 Features:
 + Control with a keyboard
 + ROS-based control
-+ Output to the real world
++ Real world output
-+ Output to the simulation
++ Simulation output
 + Flipper and arm joint rotation constraints
-+ Robot sensors information output to ROS
++ Robot sensoric output to ROS
 + Robot state publishing to ROS
 + Initialization of the simulated robot in the initial state
 + Platform state saving and reconfiguration on the start-up to the initial state